USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 -   Existing CCTM 3-D concentration fields.
 Usually, this option is selected when performing a nested model simulation and modeling results from a previous CCTM simulation are available from a coarser-grid-resolution simulation.
 Existing CCTM concentration fields are also used when a CCTM simulation is extended in time in a separate run step.
 Unlike the profiles discussed in the previous bullet, these CCTM concentration files are spatially and temporally resolved.

-** >>COMMENT<< ** Figure 2-3.
+**>>COMMENT<<** Figure 2-3.
 Is this accurate for all use cases?
 Also not sure this figure adds much value anyway.

 ![](./images/Figure4-4.png "Figure4-4.png")

 **Figure 2-3.
 Initial and boundary conditions preprocessing for CMAQ**

+#### 2.5.1.8 Chemical mechanism

-***Chemical mechanism:*** Both the vertical concentration profiles and the CCTM concentration fields have specific chemical mechanisms associated with them, which are a function of how the files were originally generated.
+Both the vertical concentration profiles and the CCTM concentration fields have specific chemical mechanisms associated with them, which are a function of how the files were originally generated.
 Either a generic ASCII input profile or an existing CCTM 3-D concentration file can be used to generate initial and boundary conditions for the CCTM.
 The user must consider the gas-phase chemical mechanism and aerosol module being used for the CCTM simulation when configuring ICON and BCON.
 CMAQ includes ASCII input profiles for the RACM2, CB05,and SAPRC-07T photochemical mechanisms and the CMAQ AERO6 aerosol module.
 Existing CCTM 3‑D concentration fields could have been generated using several different chemical mechanisms.

 The chemical mechanism used in the CCTM and the CMAQ input processors must be consistent with the mechanism used to generate the concentration fields input to ICON and BCON.
 In other words, users must generate separate initial and boundary conditions using the same chemical mechanism that will be used for the CCTM simulation.

 ICON and BCON can linearly interpolate input concentration profiles from the horizontal or vertical coordinate system used in the profiles to the one needed for the model simulation, if the input data are in the standard I/O API format.
 If the interpolation is between two different vertical coordinate systems, the mid-layer height of each vertical layer must also be available.

 The current ICON and BCON processors cannot generate initial and boundary conditions for the CMAQ model from hemispheric and global model results.
 A separate processor (GEOS2CMAQ) is available for generating boundary conditions for the CMAQ model using the GEOS-Chem model results.
 Another processor is also available for generating boundary conditions for the regional CMAQ model using the hemispheric CMAQ model results.
 These processors are under development and will be released at a later date.
 Please contact us if you need the processors now.

 **>>COMMENT<<** end of ("ICON and BCON") from chapter 4 of old user's Guide

-### Boundary Conditions Processor (BCON)
+### 2.5.2 Boundary Conditions Processor (BCON)

-** >>COMMENT<< **  oes BCON really generate the GEOS-Chem-based dynamic BCs?
+**>>COMMENT<<**  oes BCON really generate the GEOS-Chem-based dynamic BCs?
 If not, I think this is misleading.
 (Second paragraph clarifies this, but the first paragraph is misleading with regard to dynamic BCs.)

 BCON generates a gridded binary netCDF file of the chemical conditions along the lateral boundaries of the modeling domain.
 These boundary conditions can be either static or time-varying, and (as with ICON) can be generated from either an ASCII file of vertically resolved concentration profiles or from an existing CCTM output file.
 Also as with ICON, BCON will interpolate the data in ASCII profiles to a vertical resolution that is consistent with the CCTM configuration.
 BCON differs from ICON, however, in that it can generate time-varying (i.e., dynamic) boundary conditions.
 Dynamic boundary conditions are typically extracted either from CCTM outputs from a coarse-grid simulation for nested simulations or from a CCTM simulation using a global-scale model.
 The file structure of the ASCII input profiles can also support the creation of dynamic boundary conditions, but generally these files are used only for creating static data.
 The configuration options for BCON include selecting the chemical mechanism to model, defining the horizontal and vertical grids, and choosing whether the boundary conditions are generated from an ASCII profile or from an existing CCTM output file.

 BCON is only used to create boundary conditions inputs for the CCTM from an ASCII profile file or from an existing CCTM output file.
 Users are responsible for preparing CCTM input boundary conditions from other sources, such as global chemistry transport models.

-### Description
+#### 2.5.2.1  Description

 The program BCON prepares lateral chemical boundary conditions (BCs) for CCTM from either ASCII vertical profiles or from an existing CCTM output concentration (CONC) file.
 The BCs created by BCON can be static in both time and space (i.e., time-invariant with uniform concentrations in all boundary grid cells), dynamic in both time and space, or a combination of the two.
 The ASCII vertical profiles are primarily used to create static BCs.
 Dynamic BCs can be extracted from CONC files on either the same horizontal grid spacing (i.e., as a windowed modeling domain) or for a finer-resolution model grid (i.e., for a nested simulation), or they can be interpolated from a larger-scale CTM simulation (which is analogous to defining lateral BCs for WRF‑ARW).